backgroundhero waves

 Privacy Policy

-Arrowhead Pharmaceuticals, Inc. (“Arrowhead”, “we”, “us”, or “our”) is committed to protecting your privacy.
-This Privacy Policy describes our practices regarding the collection, use, and disclosure of your Personal Information (as defined below) when you visit our websites (including arrowheadpharma.com) (collectively, the “Website”) or otherwise provide Personal Information to us.
-The Privacy Policy also describes your privacy rights in connection with Personal Information we collect about you, including the rights of California residents and individuals located in the European Economic Area (“EEA”) or the United Kingdom (“UK”).
+This Privacy Policy describes the practices of Arrowhead Pharmaceuticals, Inc. including our service providers and other vendors (collectively, “Arrowhead”, “we”, “us”, or “our”), regarding the collection, use, and disclosure of your Personal Information (as defined below), including when you visit our websites (the “Websites”) and when you enroll in or inquire about patient support or patient access services.
+The Privacy Policy also describes your privacy rights in connection with Personal Information we collect about you, including the rights of residents of California, Connecticut, Texas, and Nebraska, and individuals located in the European Economic Area (“EEA”) or the United Kingdom (“UK”).
 For purposes of EEA and UK data protection laws, we are the controller of Personal Information processed in the context of this Privacy Policy.

 This Privacy Policy will not apply to Personal Information collected and processed by us:

-• should you participate in a clinical trial that we sponsor;
+• should you participate in a clinical trial that we sponsor or report adverse medication effects;

 • if you are a healthcare professional and the processing of your Personal Information falls within scope of the Privacy Notice for Healthcare Professionals;